Initiatives for the Environment

 Indicators and targets

-The Group has been promoting the understanding of greenhouse gas emissions disclosure basis, and as part of our efforts in this fiscal year, we have calculated Scope 1 and Scope 2 based on the actual energy consumption in FY2022 and FY2023 (some estimated values), covering the Company and its major consolidated subsidiaries.
+The Group has been promoting the understanding of greenhouse gas emissions, and as part of our efforts in this fiscal year, we calculated Scope 1, Scope 2, and Scope 3 in FY2024, in addition to Scope 3 in FY2023, covering the Company and its major consolidated subsidiaries.
 A breakdown is presented in the table below.

 Unit: t-CO2